The Philosophy of Digital Art

 Analog representation fails to be differentiated because it is dense.
 With an ordering of types such that between any two types, there is a third, it is impossible to determine instantiation of at most one type.
-Not every case involving a failure of finite differentiation is a case of density.
-However, a traditional thermometer is such that heights of mercury that differ to any degree count as distinct syntactic types, the kinds of things that can differ semantically.
+Not every case involving a failure of finite differentiation is a case of density but, in practice, most are.
+With a traditional thermometer, for example, heights of mercury that differ to any degree count as distinct syntactic types and the kinds of things that can differ semantically.
 Similarly, for pictures distinguished according to regions of color, for any two pictures, no matter how closely similar, one can always find a third more similar to each of them than they are to each other.
 Density is a feature of any system that measures continuously varying values.
 That is, as long as the system in question is designed so that any difference in magnitude indicates a difference in type.

 Returning to the digital, some commentators have questioned whether Goodman’s condition of (syntactic and semantic) finite differentiation is sufficient to distinguish the kind of representation in question (Haugeland 1981; Lewis 1971).
 John Haugeland, for example, argues that there can be differentiated schemes without the “copyability” feature that defines the practical significance of digital systems.
 Haugeland’s solution is to require the practical and not just the theoretical possibility of a system’s users determining type membership.
 In fact, however, Goodman himself would likely accept this modification.
 In a later work, Goodman explicitly states that finite differentiation must make it possible to determine type membership “by means available and appropriate to the given user of the given scheme” (Goodman and Elgin 1988: 125).

 - Craig Kalpakjian, Corridor, 1995.
 Computer-generated animation on laser video disc, in the collection of the San Francisco Museum of Modern Art.
-The video leads us slowly down an empty office hallway that is slightly curved and evenly lit, with blank, pale walls and clouded-glass windows.
+The video leads us slowly down an empty office hallway that is slightly curved and evenly lit, with pale, blank walls and opaque glass windows.

-- Cory Arcangel, Landscape Study #4, 2002.
+- Cory Arcangel and Paul B. Davis, Landscape Study #4, 2002.
 Installation.
 A “reverse-engineered” video game that aims to transpose our everyday surroundings onto a video game platform.
-The work “plays” on a Nintendo gaming system and displays a continuously scrolling landscape with the blocky, minimalist graphics of the Mario Brothers game.
+The work “plays” on a Nintendo gaming system and displays a continuously scrolling landscape with the blocky, minimalist graphics of the Mario Bros. game.